thanhnguyen123-dev/Marrakech-Board-Game/admin/F-features.md

 *(Remove those that are unimplemented)*

 - A simple placement viewer (Task 5)
 - A basic playable game (Task 7)
 - A fully working game (Task 15)
 - Option to play against a computer opponent (Task 16)
 - Option to play against an intelligent computer opponent (Task 17)

-additional features...
+- Option to restart the game after it is over or go back to previous scenes when computer player is not in control
+- Hints for players to get familiar with the rules